 Some flowers are useful both as pollen and nectar sources whilst other flowers simply provide just one of these insect ‘foodstuffs’.
 This simple record is to help gardeners think about this issue, and maybe plant more flowers to help our very diverse native insect groups.
 I’ve found that many of the best plants seem to be some of our native wild flowers which in other respects also have real garden merit.
 Equally there are many plants from the other side of the globe which are preferentially favoured over native flowers at certain times of the year – there’s no simple easy guide to their relative appeal.

-The positive spin offs from incorporating more insect friendly flowers in our gardens apart from the appeal of seeing the insects themselves will be better pollination of our crops, and more varied wildlife in our gardens, since insects are at the bottom of many animal food chains.
+The positive spin offs from incorporating more insect friendly flowers in our gardens apart from the appeal of seeing the insects themselves, will be better pollination of our crops, garden flowers and consequently, seed set.
+With the added bonus of more varied wildlife in our gardens, since insects are at the bottom of many animal food chains.

 It’s certainly not exhaustive, and if you know other flowers which have equal appeal, which are not listed here, do please let me know, and I’ll trial them up here as well.
 This work started a couple of years before my blog began in March 2011, but previous to that I’d produced the UK’s first DVD-ROM guide to Garden Moths “In A Different Light”.
 This project attempts to widen that work in a more general way.